sgraf812/mpl/README.md

   apply fib_impl.spec n True.intro
 ```

-The proof can also be conducted extrinsically and interactively (TODO: Revisit example once the proof mode has been properly integrated and tactics have been renamed):
+The proof can also be conducted extrinsically and interactively:

 ```lean
 theorem fib_triple : ⦃⌜True⌝⦄ fib_impl n ⦃⇓ r => r = fib_spec n⦄ := by